Visgean/dpmt2trello/README.md

 - Dumps DPMT projects to Trello.
 - The goal is to have a better user interface for selecting the project.
 - All of this **code is dirty shit** that should have never been written.
 Sorry.
+- It might not work for you.
+Sorry.
+Try debugging it.